tsayen/dom-to-image/README.md

 - For whatever reason, Opera is failing.
 I am not sure why.
 If a Opera pal is reading this, get in touch!
 - SVG's foreignObject is subject to strong security – meaning any external content will likely fail (i.e. iframes, web fonts)
 - The DOM object is __not linked, but copied__ – if you change the style of the DOM object, it will not automatically update in Canvas
 - Content outside the bounding box of the element will be cut of per default if painted to Canvas.
-Don't worry though, simply pass a more confortable offset to the toImage function (see above)
+Don't worry though, simply pass a more comfortable offset to the toImage function (see above)

 ## Credits / License